Over 1 million empty homes in England.

 The Problem

-1 in every 25 homes in England are empty.
+1 in every 25 homes in England are empty - but there are areas where its 1 in 10, or worse..

-In the midst of a housing crisis, we cannot afford to waste homes.
-In England over 325,000 people are trapped in Temporary Accommodation whilst many more rough sleep.
-Thousands of families are under stress trying to find an affordable home to rent or buy.
+In a housing crisis, we cannot afford to waste homes.
+In England over 350,000 homeless people are trapped in Temporary Accommodation and thousands are sleeping rough every night.
+Across the country families are under stress trying to find an affordable home to rent or buy.

 What do we mean when we say there are over 1 million empty homes in England?
 How do we arrive at that figure?